Pediatric hematuria (blood in urine)

 Sometimes, hematuria is microscopic, or can’t be seen without the help of a microscope.
 The doctor may send your child’s urine sample to a lab for further testing.
 The test might reveal red blood cells in the urine, or white blood cells, which can mean your child has a urinary tract infection.

-It’s important to find out the cause of microscopic hematuria as soon as possible, especially if your child has hypertension (high blood pressure), chronic kidney disease or excessive protein in the urine.
+It’s important to find out the cause of microscopic hematuria as soon as possible, especially if your child has hypertension (high blood pressure), chronic kidney disease (CKD) or excessive protein in the urine.

-Your child’s doctor may order additional tests to determine how your child’s kidneys are functioning and gather other important information about possible causes of hematuria
+Your child’s doctor may order additional tests to determine how your child’s kidneys are functioning and gather other important information about possible causes of hematuria.

 • Urine tests - Additional urinalysis can help doctors learn the problem causing hematuria, such as infection, cancer, or kidney disease.
 Urine tests can also detect levels of protein, calcium and creatinine for imbalances, which may be signs of kidney disease.

-• Blood tests - Your child’s doctor may draw a sample of blood and send it to a laboratory to be analyzed for levels of creatinine, a waste product in the blood.
+• Blood testsYour child’s doctor may draw a sample of blood and send it to a laboratory to be analyzed for levels of creatinine, a waste product in the blood.
 High levels of creatinine may indicate kidney disease.

 • Ultrasound - An ultrasound of the kidney or bladder can reveal or rule out a structural problem as the cause of your child’s hematuria.
 This test provides the doctor with information about the size and shape of the kidney and helps detect cysts, kidney stones, obstructions, lumps or other problems.
 A technologist moves a probe over the kidney and bladder, creating sound waves that bounce back from the organs and forming an image that can be viewed on a video screen.

-• Biopsy - When findings of blood tests are abnormal, protein levels in the urine are high, or when there is a family history of kidney disease, your child’s doctor may recommend a biopsy.
+• BiopsyWhen findings of blood tests are abnormal, protein levels in the urine are high, or when there is a family history of kidney disease, your child’s doctor may recommend a biopsy.
 Your child will receive a light sedative and local anesthesia, and the doctor directs a needle into the kidneys, using ultrasound or computed tomography (CT) for guidance.
-CT a test that uses cross-sectional X-ray images to provide detailed images.
+A CT is a test that uses cross-sectional X-ray images to provide detailed images.
 The kidney tissue is examined in a laboratory to determine whether a kidney disease is causing your child’s hematuria.

-What are the causes of Pediatric Hematuria (Blood in Urine)?
+What are the causes of pediatric hematuria (blood in urine)?

 Babies are born with two kidneys.
 One of the functions of the kidneys is to filter blood from urine.